Witivio/vas-documentation/src/en/chatbot/metabot_en.md

-- as well as to indicate the perimeter of each chatbot friend
+- as well as to indicate the scope of each chatbot friend